 - Inspect for Obstructions: Debris, dirt, and other things may block inline fans in ducting.
 Inspect the ducts and fan’s intake and exhaust for airflow obstacles.
 To maximise inline fan performance, remove any obstructions.

-- Upgrade to a Higher-Speed Fan: If your inline fan is old, broken, or not delivering enough airflow after performing the aforementioned procedures, consider changing to a higher-speed fan.
+- Upgrade to a Higher-Speed Fan: If your inline fan is old, broken, or not delivering enough airflow after performing the procedures above, consider changing to a higher-speed fan.
 Consult an HVAC specialist to find inline fans with greater RPM, airflow ratings, and motor power.

 Inline fans should always be used safely and according to the manufacturer’s instructions.
 Installing inline fans in ducting requires unique skills.
-Before any maintenance or changes, switch off the fan and disconnect the power supply.
+Switch off the fan before any maintenance or changes, and disconnect the power supply.
 If you are unfamiliar with inline fan systems, get expert help.

 In conclusion, increasing inline fan speed requires adequate maintenance, modifications, and maybe upgrades to higher-speed fans.
 These recommendations will help your inline fan run at full speed, circulating and ventilating your ducted system.